nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.2 Update food item

-Updates existing food items with their new nutrients value.
+Updates existing food items with their new nutrients value(s).

 **Format:** `food_update n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`

 **Example:** `food_update n/tomato c/20 f/30 p/40`

-**Note:** Food item has to exist in the list to update.
+**Note:** Particular food item has to exist in the list to update.
+Not all nutrient fields are compulsory.
+Only the nutrient field(s) specified will have its/their value(s) updated to the latest value.

 **Expected output:**